 The Company has never earned revenue from sales of its drugs under development.
-The Company incurred a net loss of \$7.9 million for the three months ended March 31, 2013, and from June 4, 1999 (inception) through March 31, 2013 has generated a cumulative deficit of \$112.7 million.
+The Company incurred net losses of \$8.1 million and \$23.1 million for the three and nine months ended September 30, 2013, and from June 4, 1999 (inception) through September 30, 2013 has generated a cumulative deficit of \$127.9 million.
 On November 16, 2011, the Company completed its initial public offering (IPO) of common stock raising \$37.6 million in net proceeds.
 On February 4, 2013, the Company completed a follow-on offering of its common stock raising \$48.9 million in net proceeds.
+On September 5, 2013, the Company filed a prospectus supplement for an "At-The-Market" offering of common stock with an aggregate offering price of up to \$60.0 million.

-The accompanying financial statements as of March 31, 2013 and for the three months then ended have been prepared assuming the Company will continue as a going concern.
-Our cash and cash equivalents are expected to be adequate to satisfy the Company's liquidity requirements through December 31, 2014, although not through commercialization and launch of revenue producing products.
-However, there is no assurance that, if required, the Company will be able to raise additional capital or reduce discretionary spending to provide the required liquidity.
+The accompanying financial statements as of September 30, 2013 and for the three and nine months then ended have been prepared assuming the Company will continue as a going concern.
+The Company's cash and cash equivalents, along with any anticipated At-The-Market offering proceeds, if any, are expected to be adequate to satisfy the Company's liquidity requirements through December 31, 2014, although not through commercialization and launch of revenue producing products.
+There is no assurance that, if required, the Company will be able to raise additional capital or reduce discretionary spending to provide the required liquidity.